Children's Health (paediatrics)

 Signs to watch out for are:

 - Lack of focus

 Treatment for ADHD comes in the form of medication and behavioural therapy.

-If your child exhibits any of the aforementioned signs, book an appointment with your GP to discuss your concerns further.
+If your child exhibits any of the aforementioned signs, book an appointment at our Clinic based in Parkwood to discuss your concerns further.